Spirulina: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-C-Phycocyanin, a compound of spirulina, inhibits cholesterol absorption at the jejunum and the reabsorption of bile acids at the ileum.
-It also inhibits the activity of pancreatic lipase, an essential enzyme for fat digestion.
-Additionally, spirulina plays a key role in preventing lipid peroxidation, a damaging oxidative process.
+C-Phycocyanin, a compound of spirulina, inhibits cholesterol absorption in the jejunum and bile acid reabsorption in the ileum.
+It also inhibits pancreatic lipase activity, an enzyme essential for fat digestion.
+In addition, spirulina plays a key role in preventing lipid peroxidation, a harmful oxidative process.
 It also stimulates the activity of antioxidant enzymes such as superoxide dismutase and GSH peroxidase, which are crucial for eliminating free radicals.
-These combined actions contribute to better lipid metabolism and protection against oxidative stress.
+These combined actions contribute to improved lipid metabolism and protection against oxidative stress.

 Usages associés